Discover/Stlouisfed API

 Series Data and Observations

-The core pair of endpoints is get_series and get_series_observations. get_series returns metadata for any series ID — title, units, frequency, seasonal adjustment status, source attribution, and the observation window (observation_start, observation_end). get_series_observations returns the actual data as an array of {date, value} objects, with optional start_date and end_date filters (YYYY-MM-DD), a frequency parameter (m, q, a) for aggregation, and a transformation parameter (lin, chg, pch) for levels, changes, or percent changes.
-The response includes a count field for the total observation count.
+The get_series endpoint returns metadata for a single series identified by its series_id — fields include title, units, frequency, seasonal_adjustment, source, observation_start, observation_end, and last_updated.
+To retrieve the actual numeric data, get_series_observations returns an array of date/value pairs.
+It accepts start_date and end_date filters in YYYY-MM-DD format, an optional frequency parameter (m, q, or a) for aggregation, and a transformation parameter (lin, chg, pch) to return levels, absolute changes, or percent changes.
+Values are null when observations are unavailable for a period.

 Releases and Calendar